 A word about paper length.
 Papers should be succinct, but thorough in presenting the work.
 Typical papers will be 5-6 pages long (plus references) but papers can be shorter (e.g. 2-3 pages) if, for example, they present an novel idea with limited preliminary results or a position likely to drive a lively discussion.
 Shorter, more focused papers are encouraged and will be reviewed like any other paper.
 If you only need 2 or 4 pages (plus references) to clearly explain your work or idea, please submit a paper of that length.
 Reviewers will be instructed to assess the value of the talk to the workshop audience irrespective of the paper length; however, we stress again that the presentation should be sufficiently thorough for reviewers to make this evaluation.

 Workshop papers will be made available to attendees prior to the workshop.
 However, they will not appear in the official SOUPS proceedings.
 Paper presentations will be approximately 10-12 minutes in length followed by 5 minutes of questions and answers.
-Presentations will be made remotely using Zoom.
+Presentations must be made in-person; remote presentations may be accomodated.

 The workshop will feature a keynote talk and paper presentations, as well as breakout sessions to provide an opportunity for smaller group interactive discussion about related topics of interest, which may include methods, challenges, and future directions in security information workers research.

 The deadline for submissions is